karst-poulsen/enm-protein-predictor_KPFork/README.md

 # ENM-Protein-Predictor
 This project contains machine learning code for predicting nanoparticle binding.
 The project includes a package with classes for cleaning and formatting base data; building a random forest classifier on top of the data; and classifier optimization via grid search and recursive feature elimination.
-Forked from ENM-Protein-Predictor code: https://github.com/mfindlay23/ENM-Protein-Predictor.
+Forked from [ENM-Protein-Predictor project](https://github.com/mfindlay23/ENM-Protein-Predictor).

 The project is structured as follows:
 ```angular2html